29 Best Trout Flies: Modern Flies Used By River Guides

 One thing I noticed about many store-bought dry flies is that they use cheap hooks and often they use hooks with a small gap.
 They are also tied with thick bodies which close up the gap and this makes it hard to get the hook set when a trout grabs it.

-I use wider gap hooks for a better hooking percentage and many guides will know this and tie their dry flies similarly.
+I use wider gap hooks for a better hooking percentage, and many guides will know this and tie their dry flies similarly.

-If you don’t tie your own flies and want good quality dry flies, check out Reel Flies, or The Fly Fiend, or Region Fishing.
+If you don’t tie your own flies and want good quality dry flies, check out Reel Flies, The Fly Fiend, or Region Fishing.
 Two great North American fly-tying shops.

 14. Elk Hair Caddis